tolaseadegbite/small_chops_shop/README.md

 See project: https://small-chops-shop.fly.dev/

-I am a self-taught web developer and this project was built to showcase some of my Ruby on Rails skills.
-I love solving problems with code and I chose an ecommerce application because because of its importance in business.
+An MVP version for a food ordering website

 ## The Problem

-The food business sells different types of food, with each food items categorized in a menu.
+1. The food business sells different types of food, with each food items categorized in a menu.
 Customers can purchase either by walking into the physical store or by ordering on whatsapp, instagram or facebook.
 However, these has been working but not efficient because:

 - Potential customers doubts the legitimacy of business
 - Selection of food items through different categories is stressful